oddthinker/LAED/README.md

 LocalAtomicEnvironment

-The local atomic descriptor is obtained
+The local atomic environment descriptor is obtained